 This Shopify site structure is intuitive and can be easily navigated by users and search engines.
 When adding new pages to your store, you should ensure each has a link in your store’s main navigation, and it’s no more than three clicks away from the homepage.

-Website structuring aims to group content topically, so it’s simple for search engines to find and determine the importance of pages and ultimately achieve a high search engine ranking.
+Website structuring aims to group content topically, so it’s simple for a search engine to find and determine the importance of pages and ultimately achieve a high search engine ranking.

 There are four main types of website structures for Shopify stores: